ericthomson13/JETProductions-Ecommerce/README.md

 ---

-How to start the project in development mode using webpack-dev-server with HMR If you haven't installed dependencies run:
+How to start the project in development mode using webpack-dev-server with HMR Install initial packages and dependencies:
    ``` bash
    npm install
    ```
-   to install initial packages
-   Run
+   To start the dev server run:
    ```bash
    npm start
    ```
-   to start the dev server which should open a browser tab and server index.html
+   This should open a browser tab and server index.html